Eurrhyparodes multilinea

-Eurrhyparodes multilinea is a moth in the family Crambidae.
+Eurrhyparodes multilinea is a species of moth in the family Crambidae.
 It was described by George Thomas Bethune-Baker in 1906.
 It is found in New Guinea.

+Description

 The wingspan is about 42 mm.
 The head, thorax and abdomen are sepia brown, the thorax and abdomen with a dark slaty-grey central stripe.
 Both wings are dark sepia brown, with all the veins palely outlined.
 The termen is pale slaty grey with a fine dark crenulate line.